AjaySurya-018/Hybrid-Control-for-Autonomous-Driving-Mecanum-Wheel-Robots-using-TD3-and-MediaPipe-Gestures/README.md

-# 🦾 Hybrid Control for Mecanum Robots: Navigation with TD3 & MediaPipe Gestures
+# 🦾 Hybrid Control for Autonomous Driving Mecanum-Wheel Robots using TD3 and MediaPipe Gestures

 A hybrid reinforcement learning and gesture-driven control system for autonomous Mecanum robots, combining Twin Delayed DDPG (TD3) with MediaPipe for efficient and intuitive warehouse navigation.